cincheo/jsweet/doc/jsweet-language-specifications.md

 -   `dtsout`: tells where to put the generated `d.ts` files (for packaging, place them in `RESOURCES/src/typings`, where `RESOURCES` is your Maven project resources directory).

-Note: this section only described how to package JSweet jars for compilation.
-For execution, the generated JavaScript must be accessible to the using project too.
-A way is to package the JavaScript following the WebJar conventions: <http://www.webjars.org/>.
+Finally it is recommended (and good practice) to also package the generated JavaScript as a bundle.
+The adopted way by JSweet is to package the JavaScript following the WebJar conventions: <http://www.webjars.org/>.
+When packaged this way, a JSweet transpiler using your candy will automatically extract the bundled JavaScript and extract it in a directory given by the `candiesJsOut` option (default: `js/candies`).

 Appendix 1: JSweet transpiler options
 -------------------------------------